garrandall/popular-music-data/tracks/for-your-precious-love-jerry-butler.md

 Is just for you to say
 That you'll be my girl

-And woo-ooo-ooo
+And woo-oo-oo
 (Wanting you)
 Wanting you
-(Oh-ooh, I'm lonely and blue)
+(Oh-oh I'm lonely and blue)
 I'm so-whoa, lonely
 (That's what love will do)